DulceWRLD/DirectedStudy/Tutorial/Tutorial.md

 <img src= "/Tutorial/Images/Attack2Result.png">

 ##EXECUTING THE THIRD ATTACK
-Navigate to the INdividual Address CHeck section
+Navigate to the Individual Address Check section

 It should look like this:
 <img src= "/Tutorial/Images/IndividualAddressCheck.png">